fathima tabasum

 Raghu has been working for the company for 30 years, and the average of his last 5 years of salary is ₹8,00,000.

-According to the formula provided by the pension plan: Retirement Benefit = 2% of ₹8,00,000 (average salary) × 30 (years of service)
+Retirement Benefit = 2% of ₹8,00,000 (average salary) × 30 (years of service)

-Retirement Benefit = 0.02 × 8,00,000 × 30 Retirement Benefit = 48,000 per year.
+Retirement Benefit = 0.02 × 8,00,000 × 30 Retirement Benefit = 4,80,000 per year.

 In this scenario, upon retirement, Raghu would be entitled to receive an annual pension benefit of ₹4,80,000.
 The company Raghu works for has been contributing to the pension plan throughout his employment to ensure that upon retirement, the plan has enough funds to provide Raghu with this defined benefit.

-Raghu’s pension plan also comes with a vesting period of 5 years, which means Raghu must have worked for the company for at least 5 years to have a right to receive pension benefits.
+Raghu’s pension plan also comes with a vesting period of 5 years, which means Raghu must have worked for the company for at least 5 years to have the right to receive pension benefits.
 Since Raghu has worked for 30 years, he is well beyond the vesting period and fully entitled to his pension benefits.
 If Raghu had decided to leave the company before completing 5 years of service, he would not have been eligible to receive the complete pension benefits as outlined by the plan.

-What are the Types of Defined Benefit Plans in India?
+Types of Defined Benefit Plans in India

 1. Pensions